Parametric Shape Optimization using the Support Function: Numerical framework

-The constant width condition is $p(u)+p(-u) = w$.
-This simply means that in the decomposition \eqref{sphDecomp} we only have odd spherical harmonics, except the constant term.
-This corresponds to considering only spherical harmonics for which the index $l$ is odd.
-In the following, we note with $h$ the part of the support function containing the non-constant terms.
-Equivalently $h = p-\frac{1}{4\pi}\int_{\Bbb{S}^2}pd\sigma$.
+The constant width condition is $p(\theta)+p(-\theta) = w$ for every $\theta \in \Bbb{S}^2$.
+As shown in Property \ref{prop:coef-cw} this amounts to considering only odd spherical harmonics in the decomposition \eqref{sphDecomp}, except for the constant term.
+This corresponds to spherical harmonics $Y_l^m$ for which the index $l$ is odd.
+In the following, denote by $h$ the part of the support function containing the non-constant terms: $h = p-\frac{1}{4\pi}\int_{\Bbb{S}^2}pd\sigma$.

 The area and volume of a convex body of constant width $w$ in dimension three can be computed explicitly in terms of the spherical harmonics coefficients.
 Indeed, in \cite[Theorem 2]{AGcwidth}, the following formulas are provided: